-In phase 1 and 2 of the write propagation approaches described previously, store files for the primary replica will be opened in secondaries independent of the primary region.
-Thus, for files that the primary region compacted and archived, the secondaries might still refer to these files to read data.
+In both of the write propagation approaches mentioned above (phase 1 and 2), store files for the primary replica will be opened in secondaries independent of the primary region.

+Thus, for files that the primary region compacted and archived, the secondaries might still refer to these files for reading.

-Both features use HFileLinks to refer to files, but the file might be deleted prematurely.
+Both features use HFileLinks to refer to files, but there is no guarantee that the file will not be deleted prematurely.
 To prevent I/O exceptions for requests to replicas, set the configuration property hbase.master.hfilecleaner.ttl to a sufficient time range such as 1 hour.

-Region Replication for the Region of the META Table
+Region Replication for the META Table's Region

-Currently, Async Write Ahead Log (WAL) Replication is not done for the write ahead log of the META table.
-The secondary replicas of the META table refresh themselves from the persistent store files.
-To ensure that the META store files are refreshed, set the hbase.regionserver.storefile.refresh.period property to a non-zero value.

-Setting the configuration property

-hbase.regionserver.storefile.refresh.all to false only refreshes the store files of the META table's region.
+Currently, Async WAL Replication is not done for the META table's WAL

+- the META table's secondary replicas still refresh themselves from the persistent store files.
+To ensure that the META store files are refreshed, set hbase.regionserver.storefile.refresh.period to a non-zero value.
+(Setting the configuration property hbase.regionserver.storefile.refresh.all to false only refreshes the store files of the META table's region.)